 2) Ask about the pipes in the immediate vicinity.

-Your local water utility or a local plumber will be able to tell you whether the pipes that connect your school to the main water line are made from lead.
+Your local water utility or a local plumber will be able to tell you whether the pipes that connect to your school’s main water lines are made from lead.
 You will also want to contact your local drinking water provider to find out if there are any construction or maintenance projects happening in the surrounding neighborhood.
 Construction may cause more lead to be released from lead service lines.
 Get more information about your local drinking water here.

 School districts that require more funding to replace lead-based piping can check out this guide from the EPA to help identify potential funding sources for lead remediation and water quality-related projects.